Center for Educational Development and Support

 Provide the academic support that each student needs; prepare students for their future careers; foster learning and skills development to assure excellence for all students.

-For accelerated learning, students can work with Educational Skills Specialist in the following areas:
+For accelerated learning, students can work with an Educational Skills Specialist in the follow areas:

 - Time Management